abhinav-193/Small_Projects/Block-Manupulation/README.md

 # Block-Manupulation
-## In this application we can manupulate block like we can change position , color , transpirancy and add many more
+## In this javascript application we can manupulate block like we can tranform position , color , opacity and add many more